20 Journaling Prompts for Women in Midlife (When You’re Becoming Someone New)

 - What does my future self want me to honour today?

-How to Use These Identity Shifting Journal Prompts
+How to Use These Prompts (A Calm Journaling Ritual)

 You don’t need a routine or a plan.